DirecTV drops Newsmax - KTVZ

 “We continually evaluate the most relevant programming to provide our customers and expect to fill this available channel with new content,” DirecTV said.
 Newsmax noted it offers its feed for free on its website, on YouTube and on multiple streaming platforms such as Roku, so viewers with DirecTV service will still be able to watch.
 Other carriers also continue to carry Newsmax.

+DirecTV announced Thursday that “The First,” a conservative opinion and commentary TV network, will replace Newsmax in the coming days.
+“The First” is a four-year-old streaming network that has shows from former Fox News anchor Bill O’Reilly and former One America News host Liz Wheeler.

-Newsmax responded to getting the boot by accusing DirecTV of bias and censorship.
+In response to getting the boot, Newsmax accused DirecTV of bias and censorship.

 “This is a blatant act of political discrimination and censorship against Newsmax,” CEO Christopher Ruddy said in a statement that was posted on Newsmax’s website.
 “The most extreme liberal channels, even with tiny ratings, get fees from AT&T’s DirecTV, but Newsmax and [One American News] need to be deplatformed.”